 - University Student Health Center will be open between 8 a.m.-noon and 1-5 p.m.
 Monday

-through Friday.
+through Friday during the school year.
 We ask that students call for an appointment

 and not walk in for an appointment at this time.
 Call the clinic at 660-543-4770.

 The health center is providing some telephone care and actively working on setting

 - International students who need assistance with insurance questions are being referred

 to the Health Center and to the insurance provider based on their question.

 Please contact the Office of Graduate and International Student Services for further